-I think that Jim makes some really good points about the importance of an integrated platform approach to manage current and future sustainability demands.
+Jim makes some really good points about the importance of an integrated platform approach to manage current and future sustainability demands.
 He also warned us about the disadvantages of using disparate systems to manage compliance.
-Jim published a white paper to elaborate on PLM’s role in defining DfE initiatives.
+Jim further wrote a white paper to elaborate on PLM’s role in defining DfE initiatives.
 In his whitepaper he points out that:

 “The most common software solution used for compliance – spreadsheets – fail because they promote a siloed approach, are prone to errors, and are ineffective at sharing information between people and across organizations.”